 Note that this information will not appear on the seed packet you receive.

 Please read the description as well before ordering.

 Do you love hollyhocks but have trouble growing them?
 Consider giving this easy beauty a try.
 Sunset hibiscus (Abelmoschus manihot), also known as aibika, generally grows 5 to 6 feet tall over just one growing season, with large, single, hibiscus-like blooms in a lemon-sherbet yellow color from mid to late summer to frost.
 It’s excellent for quickly adding height to a new border while you’re waiting for more permanent plantings to fill in.
 The leaves and flowers of this okra relative are also considered to be edible (hence another common name: edible hibiscus), and the plant has other interesting uses as well.
 You can read more about that at the Abelmoschus moschatus page at Plants for a Future.
 Full sun for best flowering.
 Sunset hibiscus is perennial in Zones 8 or 9 and south, but you can easily grow it as an annual elsewhere.

-Harvested in August and September 2021.
+Collected in mid September 2023.
 At least 12 seeds.
 Shipping to US addresses only.